 All Mature Students Applicants are required to provide an Official Transcript showing completion of an ELA 30-1 or ELA 30-2 or their equivalencies (Grade 12 English) before they may be admitted to a Diploma or Degree Program of Study.

 The best option is to present results of standardized testing, such as Provincial Departmental results, ACT or SAT.

 Students may also consider the option to apply as an open studies student, completing two courses with a minimum grade of C, as an alternative to providing a high school transcript.
 Please note that an introductory learning course must first be completed with a minimum grade of B-.
-These courses are designed to equip you for post-secondary studies.
-On-campus students are required to take Launch and online students are required to take Orientation to Online Learning.
+These courses are designed to equip students for post-secondary studies.
+Online students are required to take Orientation to Online Learning.

 Home schooled applicants are welcome to apply and will be assessed on an individual basis.
 There are various options to choose from to meet the required entrance requirements.

 See our Home-Based Learners Profile Requirements for Home Educated Applicants.
 Or contact Enrolment Services at firstname.lastname@example.org for further information.